jvns/linux-wizard-project/content/operating-systems-what-even.markdown

 ### the "kernel": it's a really big program

 So we said that programs have no idea how to read files!
 But **someone** needs to know about it.
-The program that's responsible for everything is called the "kernel".

 The Linux kernel is a (really big!) program responsible for all the tasks we talked about in the diagram above.

 It's written in C and it's several million lines of code.
-We're not going to spend too much time reading kernel code, because how to do that is a whole book by itself.
+We're not going to spend too much time reading kernel code, because how to do that is a whole book by itself ("Linux Kernel Development", by Robert Love.
+It's great).
 But just to show you that the kernel is a real program that you can look at -- check out this code that [helps makes the keyboard on the 2015 Macbook Pro work](https://github.com/torvalds/linux/blob/v4.5/drivers/hid/hid-apple.c).

 One of the lines in that program is `if (asc->quirks &